Response to TNFD recommendations

 (2-1) Supervision and execution system

 • Important management issues are deliberated and decided by the Board of Directors.
-Basic policies, strategies, and measures regarding nature-related issues and other sustainability issues are approved by the Board of Directors after deliberation by the Management Sustainability Committee established by the Board of Directors.
+Basic policies, strategies, and measures regarding nature-related issues and other sustainability issues are approved by the Board of Directors after deliberation by the Business Strategy Council, a deliberation body for the execution of business.

 • The Board of Directors is responsible for resolving nature-related issues and supervising progress toward goals.
-The Board of Directors also collaborates with the Management Sustainability Committee to proactively resolve issues, obtaining sufficient insight from outside experts when necessary.
+The Board of Directors also collaborates with the Business Strategy Council to proactively resolve issues, obtaining sufficient insight from outside experts when necessary.

-• The Management Sustainability Committee met five times in fiscal 2023.
+• The Management Sustainability Committee* met five times in fiscal 2023.
 That year, the committee deliberated on The Nisshin OilliO Group Biodiversity Policy and The Nisshin OilliO Group Water Policy, which were established and published that December, and discussed the formulation and announcement of action plans for sustainable procurement of soybean and cacao.
-The committee also reviews nature-related goals and other CSV goals and our priorities, and discusses the establishment of targets for fiscal 2030 on an ongoing basis.
+The Business Strategy Council reviews nature-related goals and other CSV goals and our priorities, and discusses the establishment of targets for fiscal 2030 on an ongoing basis.

 ▼ Figure 1: Sustainability promotion structure (from the corporate governance structure chart)

 • 2.
-The full-time Audit & Supervisory Board Members attend Management Sustainability Committee, Risk Management Committee, Internal Control Committee, and Business Strategy Meetings as observers.
+Standing Audit & Supervisory Board members attend meetings of the Risk Management Committee, the Internal Control Committee, and the Business Strategy Council as observers.

 • 3.
-Aside from the above, a meeting body has been organized to secure the effectiveness of auditing, through activities such as regular information exchange and sharing between full-time Audit & Supervisory Board Members and corporate staff divisions.
+Aside from the above, a meeting body has been organized to ensure the effectiveness of auditing through regular information exchange and sharing between standing Audit & Supervisory Board members and corporate staff divisions.

 ▼ Table 1: Management Sustainability Committee meetings in fiscal 2023